How to Form an LLC In Any US State In (2026)

 NO. You don’t need a lawyer or an attorney to form an LLC.
 You can prepare the legal paperwork using a professional business formation service, such as Swyft Filings or file it yourself.

-How Much Does It Cost To Setup An LLC?
+How Much Does It Cost to Set Up an LLC?

-It may not cost you anything if you go through the free online course or hire a company such as Swyft Filings, But any method you choose to form an LLC, you will still need to pay state filing fees.
-The LLC state filing fees range from $50 and $500.
-The average filing fee to form an LLC in the United States is $125
+It may not cost you anything if you go through the free online course or hire a company such as Swyft Filings, but any method you choose to form an LLC, you will still need to pay state filing fees.

 How Do You Start Your Own LLC?